smashmike/DesktopOverlay/README.md

 DesktopOverlay provides a modern, easy to use user-interface, with various customizable features which make DesktopOverlay a great option for those who would like to use an overlay but want to avoid dated software.

 ## Getting Started
+* Download and Install the x64 version of [.NET 8.0](https://dotnet.microsoft.com/en-us/download)

-* Download DesktopOverlay from Releases (Make sure it's the release zip and not Source zip)
+* Download DesktopOverlay from [Releases](https://github.com/smashmike/DesktopOverlay/releases) (Make sure it's release.zip and not Source Code)

 * Extract the release.zip file